Val is a life-long student of unexplored human potential and many challenges that self-honesty throws at us on that path.

 Spirituality -- With or Without a Deity

-Nevertheless, spirituality is always about a personal journey of awakening one's consciousness through meditative sinking into one's own depths, while minimizing, or disposing of ego, that animalistic identity with its survival priorities.
+Spirituality is always about a personal journey of awakening one's consciousness through a meditative sinking into one's own essence, while minimizing, or disposing of ego, that animalistic identity with its survival priorities.

 History Against Gods

-Thus, all those preachers and gurus out there, while being very eloquent about spirituality, may not necessarily be spiritual themselves.
+Thus all those preachers and gurus out there, while possibly being very eloquent about spirituality, may, or may not be spiritual themselves.
 It would be quite fair to simplify this distinction by saying:

-Ours is a history of a garden variety of animalistic displays of territoriality, greed, and struggle for a status of power and for resources of survival, with shameless and ruthless examples of intimidation, enslaving, and exploiting, not to mention the widespread criminal mentality.
+Our history, as well as these present times, are showing a garden variety of animalistic displays of territoriality, greed, and hording of means of survival, struggle for a status of power, with shameless and ruthless examples of arrogance.

 A Musical Masterpiece on Out-of-Tune Instrument = Noise

-In a simple but elegant metaphor, it's like a fine-tuning of an instrument without which no good musical composition or orchestral arrangement can possibly sound good.
+In a simple but elegant metaphor, it's like a fine-tuning of an instrument without which no good musical composition or orchestral arrangement could possibly sound good.

 No Prescribed Path to Spirituality

-© 2020 Val Karas
+© 2021 Val Karas